-What will your website look like? discusses the planning and design work you have to do for your website before writing code, including, "What information does my website offer?"
-"What fonts and colors do I want?"
-"What does my site do?"
+What will your website look like? discusses the planning and design work you have to do for your website before writing code, including "What information does my website offer?", "What fonts and colors do I want?", and "What does my site do?"

-Before you do anything, you need some ideas.
+Before doing anything, you need some ideas.
 What should your website actually do?
-A website can do basically anything, but for your first try you should keep things simple.
+A website can do basically anything, but, for your first try, you should keep things simple.
 We'll start by creating a simple webpage with a heading, an image, and a few paragraphs.

-To begin with, you'll need to answer these questions:
+To begin, you'll need to answer these questions:

 Note: Complex projects need detailed guidelines that go into all the details of colors, fonts, spacing between items on a page, appropriate writing style, and so on.
-This is sometimes called a design guide or a brand book, and you can see an example at the Firefox OS Guidelines.
+This is sometimes called a design guide, design system, or brand book, and you can see an example at the Firefox Photon Design System.

-Next, get a pen and paper and sketch out roughly how you want your site to look.
+Next, grab pen and paper and sketch out roughly how you want your site to look.
 For your first simple webpage, there's not much to sketch out, but you should get in the habit of doing this now.
-It really helps--you don't have to be a Van Gogh!
+It really helps — you don't have to be Van Gogh!

-Web teams often include both a graphic designer and a user-experience (UX) designer.
-Graphic designers, obviously, put together the visuals of the website.
-UX designers have a somewhat more abstract role addressing how users will experience and interact with the website.
+Web teams often include both a graphic designer and a user experience (UX) designer.
+Graphic designers put together the visuals of the website.
+UX designers have a somewhat more abstract role in addressing how users will experience and interact with the website.